Uriegas/Moodle_C-/README.md

 Then the range could be between 1 and 100; which tells the program that the possible values of a, b and c are going to be in this range, and by the formula this is going to evaluate to the result of x that the student should answer, but if he or she fails and the answer is between the error tolerance then the answer would be correct.

 ## BUILDING
-Build from source using cmake.
+Build from working folder using cmake.
-It is required cmake, make and gnu gcc.
+For building you need cmake, make and gcc compiler.

 Install as follows:
 1. **mkdir build**
 2. **cd build**
 3. **cmake ..**

-These is going to create an executable in the build directory.
+These is going to create an executable in build directory.
 This has only been proven in Ubuntu 18.04.4.
 Please do a little research on installing CMake projects before installing in another operating system.

 ## TODO
-1. Implement the formula input function on the Input class
+1. Support multiple attempts of each question
-2. Implement the 3 question functions
+2. Modularize the code in ```Question::apply()``` function
-3. Implement the examen generator
+3. Support no formulas in question and answers feedbacks

 ## NOTES
 testing.sh is file in the main directory that is going to build from source and open the executable automatically.
 It only works on Linux.